 In Year 1, children will be taught to write sentences by saying out loud what they are going to write about, put several sentences together and re-read their writing to check it makes sense.
 They will also be expected to discuss what they have written and to read it aloud.

 In Year 2, children learn to write for a range of purposes, including stories, information texts and poetry.
 Children are encouraged to plan what they are going to write and to read through their writing to make corrections and improvements.
+Talk for writing is used in Year 2 to support the children’s development of composition and narrative.
+From September 2020, this will be used throughout Early Years and Key Stage 1.

 Key stage 2